 Martha Stewart is an author, television host, and entrepreneur whose business is centered on beautiful living and domesticity: decorating, cooking, crafts, flower arranging, and so on.
 She hosts a syndicated weekly television show, publishes a magazine (Martha Stewart Living), and offers her own line of house paint.

 José Eber is one of the most successful and well-known hairstylists in the world.
 His José Eber Salon in Beverly Hills attracts dozens of celebrity clients, including Cher, Meg Ryan, and Barbra Streisand.
 Eber was the man behind Farrah Fawcett’s famous feathered do on Charlie’s Angels.

 In the classic Marx Brothers movie A Night at the Opera (1935), the brothers stow away on a ship headed for New York, and in order to get past immigration, Harpo steals the uniforms (and beards) of three famed aviators who are passengers on the ship to use as disguises.

 The Grateful Dead was a famed rock band from the heyday of the 1960s.
 Two of their better-known songs are “Pride of Cucamonga” and “Sugar Magnolia.”

 Tim Allen is an actor and comedian who is best known for playing Tim Taylor on the television series Home Improvement, which aired from 1991-1999.
 He has also appeared in such movies as Galaxy Quest (1999) and Big Trouble (2002).

-Comedian Jackie Mason has had tremendous success on Broadway with a string of one-man shows.
-He has also appeared on TV shows and in movies, including The Ed Sullivan Show and The Jerk.
+Comedian Jackie Mason (1928-2021) had tremendous success on Broadway with a string of one-man shows.
+He also appeared on TV shows and in movies, including The Ed Sullivan Show and The Jerk.